Lucul45/FrameDataTool/README.md

 ## The tool

 This project is frame data tool for a fighting style game.
-It contains an on 60 frames seconds update, a frame data UI that show the frames on the current and a calculation of the frame advantage of the attacks.
+It contains an on 60 frames seconds update, a frame data UI that show the frames of the current attack and a calculation of the frame advantage of the attacks.

 ### Requirements